Graceland (album): Recording

-In February 1985, Simon and his longtime engineer Roy Halee flew to Johannesburg, intending their visit to be secret.
+In February 1985, Simon and his longtime engineer, Roy Halee, flew to Johannesburg, intending their visit to be secret.
 The Warner executives were uninterested in the project, viewing Simon as a bad investment due to the failure of his previous two solo albums.
 Simon felt their indifference worked in his favor, as it gave him more freedom.
-Halee believed executives at the label viewed him and Simon as "crazy".
+Halee believed the executives viewed him and Simon as "crazy".

 Rosenthal used his connections to assemble musicians who had inspired Simon, including Lulu Masilela, Tao Ea Matsekha, General M. D. Shirinda and the Gaza Sisters and the Boyoyo Boys Band.
 Though musicians in Johannesburg were typically paid $15 an hour, Simon arranged to pay them $200 an hour, around triple the rate for top players in New York City.
 Simon said he "wanted to be as above board as I could possibly be", as many of the musicians did not know who he was and would not be lured by the promise of royalties alone.
-He also offered writer's royalties to those he felt had actually contributed to composing the songs.
+He also offered royalties to those he felt had contributed to composing songs.

 Recording sessions took place at Ovation Studios.
 Halee worried the studio would be a "horror show" but was surprised to find it "very comfortable".
-It was reminiscent of a garage, which Halee feared would be a problem for recording, and none of the musicians wore headphones.
+He likened it to a garage, which Halee feared would be a problem for recording, and none of the musicians wore headphones.
 Jam sessions ranged from 10 to 30 minutes, and Simon and Halee intended to assemble an album from the recordings on their return home.
 Though the playing was technically simple, Simon found it difficult to mimic.
 Outside the studio, the public was hostile toward Simon, but the Musician's Union received him warmly.

 Though Simon described the recording sessions as "euphoric", he recalled "tension below the surface" due to the effects of apartheid.
 The musicians would become anxious when recording continued into the evening, since they were prohibited from using public transportation or being on the streets after curfew.
 Simon recalled, "In the middle of the euphoric feeling in the studio, you would have reminders that you're living in an incredibly tense racial environment, where the law of the land was apartheid."